-As with any ETF, there is no guarantee that the Fund will achieve its objective.
+As with any Exchange-Traded Fund ("ETF"), there is no guarantee that the Fund will achieve its objective.
 Investment markets are unpredictable and there will be certain market conditions where the Fund will not meet its investment objective and will lose money.
-The Fund's net asset value, market price and returns will vary, and you could lose money on your investment in the Fund and those losses could be significant.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
+The Fund's net asset value ("NAV"), market price and returns will vary and you could lose money on your investment in the Fund and those losses could be significant.

 The following summarizes the principal risks of investing in the Fund.
-These risks could adversely affect the net asset value, market price, total return and the value of the Fund and your investment.
-These risks affect the Fund directly as well as through the ETFs in which it invests.
-For purposes of the discussion below, "Fund" means the Fund and/or one or more of the ETFs in which the Fund invests.
+These risks could adversely affect the NAV, market price, total return and the value of the Fund and your investment.